Sohan Singh Josh: Life

 Josh was born on 12 November 1898 at village Chetanpura in Amritsar district, Punjab Province, British India.
 His father, Lal Singh, wished for his son to be educated but there was no school nearby, so Sohan Singh entered school rather late.
-He passed the Middle standard examination from Church Mission School, Majitha, and the Matriculation examination from D.A.V.
-School, Amritsar.
+He passed the Middle standard examination from Church Mission School, Majitha, and the Matriculation examination from D. A. V. School, Amritsar.
 For his tertiary education, Josh joined the Khalsa College, Amritsar, but had to leave soon after owing to financial difficulties.

 Following his short tenure at Khalsa College, Josh went to Hubli in Bengal Presidency and later to Bombay where he worked up to 1918 in the Censor's office.
 He returned to Amritsar later to pursue a career as a school teacher.

 In 1921, Josh took an active interest in the Akali movement for the liberation of gurdwaras from mahants.
 Josh zealously opposed the British Raj in India, and as a result of his anti-British activities was arrested.
 He was tried and sentenced to three years imprisonment.
-At that time he became the member of the Shiromani Gurudwara Parbandhak Committee and the Shiromani Akali Dal.
+At that time he became a member of the Shiromani Gurudwara Parbandhak Committee and the Shiromani Akali Dal.
 Josh was a prolific writer.
-In 1925 he helped to bring out a revolutionary paper, Kirti, which was main vehicle for Bhagat Singh to propagate his ideas.
+In 1925 he helped to bring out a revolutionary paper, Kirti, which was the main vehicle for Bhagat Singh to propagate his ideas.